Shipamax scores $7M Series A to digitise the logistics back-office – TechCrunch

 Meanwhile, if you are wondering what product-market-fit looks like, once you actually find it, Shipamax says that in its current incarnation it has seen zero customer churn.

-The company now processes over 18 million emails and documents per year, and says that performance is tracked by document type — such as orders, bills of lading, supplier invoices etc., with accuracy reaching 99% for the most advanced types.
+The company now processes more than 18 million emails and documents per year, and says that performance is tracked by document type — such as orders, bills of lading, supplier invoices etc., with accuracy reaching 99% for the most advanced types.

 “We then started to adapt the product for the new market, the large players and strong references from ‘in bulk’ [shipping] gave us credibility with the freight forwarding community to get access to their data to re-train some of the models,” explains Brown.

 “Within a few months we’d proven that we could adapt this core tech quickly to the new training sets.
-A few months after launching this segment, it comprised of over 20% of our revenues and it’s been the fastest growing part of our business.
-We’re lucky that the core infrastructure we’d built for the initial market was built to handle extremely high volumes, which has made it easy to ramp up with large customers”.
+A few months after launching this segment, it comprised over 20% of our revenues and it’s been the fastest growing part of our business.
+We’re lucky that the core infrastructure we’d built for the initial market was built to handle extremely high volumes, which has made it easy to ramp up with large customers.”